gogs/gogs/README.md

 gpm(Go Package Manager) is a Go package manage tool for search, install, update and share packages in Go.

+This application still in experiment, any change could happen, but it doesn't affect download and install packages.

+## Main features

+- Download packages from popular project hosting with/without version control tools.
+- More specific examples, see [Quick Start](Quick_Start.md).

 ## Main commands

 - `build` compiles and installs packages and dependencies: basically, it calls `go install` and moves executable to current path from `GOPATH` if any, the executable name is the folder name which is default by `go install`.